oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/platforms/environments.md

 [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/) is a hosted Kubernetes environment.
 The WebLogic Kubernetes
 Operator, Oracle WebLogic Server 12c, and Oracle Fusion Middleware Infrastructure 12c are fully supported and certified on Azure Kubernetes Service (as per the documents referenced in [Supported environments](#supported-environments)).
-In this environment, it is the customer's responsibility to install the operator and supply WebLogic Server images.
+In this environment, it is the customer's responsibility to install the operator and supply WebLogic Server or Fusion Middleware Infrastructure images.

 AKS support and limitations: